Snorkelling in the crystal-clear lagoon of Mauritius

 Dangerous Marine Species

 The Mauritian reef is beautiful but contains species capable of causing serious injury.
-Read this section before entering the water.
 The golden rule: do not touch anything on the reef — not coral, not shells, not rocks, not fish.
 Look only.
+Wear reef shoes when walking on reef flats.

 Extreme — potentially fatal